NikkiCooper/The_Book_of_CUDA/GPU_Psalms.md

 Though their benchmarks be humble, their spirit shall be vast.

 ---

+## Psalm 7: The Psalm of Victory 🌅
+And thus it was written in the final verse of the Book of CUDA Revelations:
+The frame buffer overflowed with glory, and the render time was no more.
+The kernels danced in parallel, and the sliders slideth smoothly.
+And the developer beheld the creation, and saw that it was good.
+Let every pixel rejoice, and let thy GPU fans hum in harmony forever and ever.
+Amen.

+---

 [← Previous: Commandments of CUDA](Commandments_Of_CUDA.md) • [Next: Book of CUDA Revelations →](Book_Of_CUDA_Revelations.md) • [Return ⬆ Table of Contents](README.md#-table-of-contents)